shkusiak/lax_bracket-cli-app/NOTES.md

     What is a bracket?
      A bracket has a name - there are 4 brackets
+     A bracket has rounds
-     A bracket has games
+     A bracket has games -- through rounds?
      A bracket has a list of teams -- through games?
-     A bracket has a winner -- overall winner(?)
+     A bracket has a winner
-     A bracket has rounds

     What is a round?
       A round has a name